 Migration is influenced by push and pull factors that combine economic, political and social factors, as well as global events, and linguistic and/or historical ties; these may have a direct impact on the size and composition of foreign populations.

-Nearly one in five children and two in five young people in Luxembourg were born outside the country
+Just over one in five children and just over two in five young people in Luxembourg were born outside the country

-Looking at the population of children aged 0-14 years, Luxembourg was the EU Member State where the share of foreign-born children was highest in 2016, with 14.1 % of all children born in another EU-28 Member State and 5.9 % of all children born in a non-member country, resulting in one fifth (20.0 %) of children having been born outside the national territory (see Figure 12).
-Ireland and Cyprus had the next highest shares of foreign-born children: in Ireland, some 12.0 % of all children were born in another country (no breakdown available); in Sweden, 1.6 % of all children were born in another EU Member State, and 4.2 % and 2.8 % in a non-member country (the highest share among EU Member States), giving a total of 9.4 % of all children being foreign-born; in Cyprus, some 9.2 % of all children were born in another EU Member State was relatively low (1.8 %).
-By contrast, the Czech Republic, Croatia, Poland and Estonia recorded the lowest shares of children having been born outside of their national territory (1.0-1.6 % of the total).
+Looking at the population of children aged 0-14 years, Luxembourg was the EU Member State where the share of foreign-born children was highest in 2019, with 13.9 % of children born in another EU-27 Member State and 6.6 % of children born in a non-member country, resulting in one fifth (20.5 %) of all children having been born outside the national territory (see Figure 11).
+Ireland, Sweden and Cyprus had the next highest shares of foreign-born children: in Ireland, some 12.0 % of all children were born in another country (no breakdown available); in Sweden, 1.6 % of all children were born in another EU-27 Member State, while 7.8 % were born in a non-member country (the highest share among EU Member States), giving a total of 9.4 % of all children being foreign-born; in Cyprus, some 9.2 % of all children were born in another country (no breakdown available).
+By contrast, Croatia and Czechia recorded the lowest shares of children having been born outside of their national territory (0.7 % and 1.1 % of the total).

-Figure 13 presents a similar analysis but for young people aged 15-29 years; note that the scale of this figure is different from that used in Figure 12 for children.
-As for children, the highest share of young people born in a foreign country was recorded in Luxembourg (40.3 % in 2016), followed by Cyprus, Ireland and Austria (where 28.4 %, 21.5 % and 20.7 % respectively of all persons aged 15-29 years had been born abroad); these were the only EU Member States where more than one fifth of all young people were foreign born.
-For the first three — Luxembourg, Cyprus and Ireland — a majority of their foreign-born young people were born in other EU Member States, whereas the opposite was true in Austria and Sweden (where a higher proportion of foreign-born young people were born in non-member countries (there is no breakdown available for Cyprus or Malta)).
+Figure 12 presents similar figures but for young people aged 15-29 years; note that the scale of this figure is different from that used in Figure 11 for children.
+As for children, the highest share of young people born in a foreign country was recorded in Luxembourg (41.9 % in 2019), followed by Cyprus, Malta, Austria and Sweden (where 30.3 %, 28.2 %, 21.3 % and 20.8 % respectively of all persons aged 15-29 years had been born abroad); these were the only EU Member States where more than one fifth of all young people were foreign born.
+While a majority of foreign-born young people in Luxembourg were born in another EU-27 Member State, the opposite was true in Austria and Sweden (where a higher proportion of foreign-born young people were born in non-member countries (there is no breakdown available for Cyprus or Malta)).
 There were six Member States that reported double-digit shares of young people aged 15-29 years that had been born in non-member countries.
 The highest shares were recorded in Sweden (17.1 %), Spain (15.5 %) and Luxembourg (13.9 %), while Austria, Belgium and Italy each recorded shares within the range of 10.1-12.2 %; all of the remaining Member States (for which data are available) recorded single-digit shares.

-On the other hand, Lithuania, Poland, Slovakia, Bulgaria, Latvia and Romania had the lowest shares of young foreign-born persons, as this subpopulation accounted for 0.8-2.0 % of the total population among those aged 15-29 years.
+On the other hand, Poland, Lithuania, Slovakia, Bulgaria and Latvia had the lowest shares of young foreign-born persons, as this subpopulation accounted for 1.4-2.5 % of the total population among those aged 15-29 years.

-In 2016, Romania had the highest share of children and young people in its foreign-born population, as those aged 0-29 years accounted for three fifths (60.7 %) of the total foreign-born population.
-Bulgaria, Ireland, Cyprus, Denmark and Finland followed with an aggregated share for children and young people that was higher than 30 % of the total foreign-born population.
-At least one fifth of the foreign-born population of the EU Member States consisted of children and young people with five exceptions: the three Baltic Member States (Latvia, 5.0 %; Estonia, 7.7 %; Lithuania, 13.6 %), Croatia (12.8 %) and Slovenia (16.2 %).
+In 2019, Romania had the highest share of children and young people in its foreign-born population, as those aged 0-29 years accounted for three fifths (60.6 %) of the total foreign-born population.
+Bulgaria, Cyprus, Ireland and Malta followed with an aggregated share for children and young people that was higher than one third of the total foreign-born population.
+At least one fifth of the foreign-born population of the EU Member States consisted of children and young people with five exceptions: the three Baltic Member States (Latvia, 6.8 %; Estonia, 11.2 %; Lithuania, 17.0 %), Croatia (10.2 %) and Slovenia (17.8 %).

-The level of integration in society can be reflected through subjective measures, such as overall life satisfaction or the degree of happiness.
-The EU-SILC survey and its ad-hoc modules cover a broad range of different aspects linked to subjective well-being, and provides a range of interesting results for young people (aged 16-24 years) and different types of households with children.
+The level of integration in society can be reflected through subjective measures such as overall life satisfaction or the degree of happiness.
+The EU-SILC survey and its ad-hoc modules cover a broad range of different aspects linked to subjective well-being and happiness, with interesting results for young people (aged 16-24 years) and different types of households with children.

 Young people tend to report higher levels of life satisfaction

 Life satisfaction can be measured on an 11-point scale which ranges from 0 (‘not satisfied at all’) to 10 (‘fully satisfied’).
-In order to aid interpretation and to facilitate analyses, answers were grouped into low, medium and high satisfaction, based on the following thresholds: scores of 0-5 were classified as a ‘low’ levels of satisfaction, 6-8 as ‘medium’ levels of satisfaction, and 9 and 10 as ‘high’ levels of satisfaction.
+In order to aid interpretation, answers were grouped into low, medium and high satisfaction, based on the following thresholds: scores of 0-5 were classified as a ‘low’ levels of satisfaction, 6-8 as ‘medium’ levels of satisfaction, and 9 and 10 as ‘high’ levels of satisfaction.

-As can be seen in Figure 15, life satisfaction in 2013 was highest in the EU-28 among the youngest age group, as 29.4 % of young people aged 16-24 years reported that they were highly satisfied with life; this high share pushed up the average level of satisfaction among people aged 16-24 years to 7.6 (on a scale of 0-10).
+As can be seen in Figure 14, life satisfaction in 2018 was highest in the EU-27 among the youngest age group, as 34.8 % of young people aged 16-24 years reported that they were highly satisfied with life; this high share pushed up the average level of satisfaction among people aged 16-24 years to 7.8 (on a scale of 0-10).

-Generally, life satisfaction within the EU-28 population decreased as a function of age, with the exception of those aged 65-74 years (the period in life which corresponds to the first decade of retirement for many people), where satisfaction levels were slightly higher than for people aged 50-64 years (7.0 versus 6.9 in 2013).
+Generally, life satisfaction within the EU-27 population decreased as a function of age, with the exception of those aged 65-74 years (the period in life which corresponds to the first decade of retirement for many people), where satisfaction levels were slightly higher in 2018 than for people aged 50-64 years (7.2 compared with 7.1).

-In most EU Member States, the youngest age group reported the highest overall scores for life satisfaction in 2013, exceptions being Denmark, the Netherlands, Sweden and the United Kingdom where people aged 65 years and over were more satisfied than the young; Ireland, where people aged 25-34 years were more satisfied than the young; Belgium, where people aged 25-34 years were as satisfied as the young; Malta, where people aged 25-34 years and people aged 35-49 years were as satisfied as the young.
+In most EU Member States, the youngest age group reported the highest overall scores for life satisfaction in 2018, exceptions being Denmark, Luxembourg, the Netherlands, Finland and Sweden, where people aged 65 years and over were more satisfied than the young; Ireland, where people aged 25-34 years were more satisfied than the young; Belgium, where people aged 25-34 years were as satisfied as the young; Malta, where people aged 25-34 years and people aged 35-49 years were as satisfied as the young.

 Life satisfaction is higher among couples and in households with children

-Figure 16 shows that life satisfaction for people living alone in the EU-28 was below the average level of satisfaction for couples (both with and without children).
-Households with two adults reported the highest levels for life satisfaction in 2013 (7.2).
-The lowest level of life satisfaction, on the other hand, was recorded for single-person households (6.6).
-Households with dependent children reported a higher level of life satisfaction (7.2) than households without dependent children (7.1), which may reflect the lower levels of life satisfaction among single person households and older people.
+Figure 16 shows that life satisfaction for people living alone in the EU-27 was below the average level of satisfaction for couples (either with or without children).
+Households with two adults reported the highest levels for life satisfaction in 2018 (7.3).
+The lowest level of life satisfaction, on the other hand, was recorded for single-person households (6.8).
+Households with dependent children reported a higher level of life satisfaction (7.6) than households without dependent children (7.1), which may reflect the lower levels of life satisfaction among single person households and older people.

 In EU-SILC, happiness is measured by the following question: ‘How much of the time over the past four weeks have you been happy?’
-Although this question was asked on a verbal five-point scale and can therefore not be directly compared with results for life satisfaction.
+This question was asked on a verbal five-point scale and can therefore not be directly compared with results for life satisfaction.
 That said, young people aged 16-24 years were generally less often happy than their elders of working-age.